grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Running large tests.md

 ### CPU

-Unlike many other load testing tools, k6 is heavily multithreaded.
+Unlike many other load testing tools, k6 is heavily multi-threaded.
 It will effectively use all available CPU cores.

 The amount of CPU you need depends on your test files (sometimes called test script).
 Regardless of the test file, you can assume that large tests require a significant amount of CPU power.